Mt Oscar Iron Ore Project

 However, the iron ores are at low grades.
 No company in Australia was developing such a low-grade haematite project, plus the troubles with processing low grade magnetite ores, previous exploration did not do much over this low-grade haematite area.
 Encouraged by the recent test results with DMS and OST this spurs low grade BIF haematite opportunity over the East Target Unit for Oscar Resources.

 A gravity survey over the East Target Unit was scheduled in November 2023, being conducted by SGC to check if any outcrops exist and to define an exploration target tonnage.
 Rock chip sample collection was planned for testing after the gravity survey.
 The East Target Unit aera is flat.
 It would provide a good area for producing haematite DSO fines product.
-This would significantly increase the minable tonnes of iron ore deposits, providing added economic value to the project.
-Due to access issues.
+This would significantly increase the minable tonnes of iron ore deposits, providing added economic value to the project.The gravity survey was completed in March 2024.
+Data processing are under way.

-Third Stage Drilling Programme
+Third Stage Drilling Program

-A diamond drill programme is planned to be carried out over BIF Units C and D at Mt Oscar project within E47/1379 in January 2024.
+A diamond drill program was planned to be carried out over BIF Units C and D at Mt Oscar project within E47/1379 in January 2024.
 The programme comprises the drilling of four HQ diamond holes to provide for JORC compliant resource definition and metallurgical testwork.
 An optional additional diamond hole is designed to re-enter and extend an existing RC hole to test for additional BIF orebodies at depth.

 Planned Diamond Drilling Locations and Previous RC Drilling Locations

-The drill programme was designed subsequent to:
+The drill program was designed subsequent to:

 • A site visit to the Mt Oscar project during December 2023 and a visit to the Narluma Aboriginal Corporation in Karratha